paulgear/puppet/README.txt

 -------

 This is a collection of puppet modules focused on support of remote office Linux servers.
+The collection is tested only on Debian, CentOS, and Ubuntu Linux at present.

     Copyright (c) 2010 Gear Consulting Pty Ltd <http://libertysys.com.au/>